squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 when(fooMock.doFooStuff).thenReturn(5)
 ```

-Later in this post, I'll get into what alternatives to this might be.
+There will be more discussion about this API later in this post.

 ## Creating the Mock Object